-- 12.1 The federation acknowledges that First Aid arrangements will only operate efficiently where they are understood by both employees and others who may be working on academy premises.
+The federation acknowledges that First Aid arrangements will only operate efficiently where they are understood by both employees and others who may be working on academy premises.
 These include part-time and temporary staff.
 For this reason, information on how to summon First Aid is provided for all new staff at induction.
-A list of the First Aid at Work qualified first aiders can be found in the First Aid Room, Staff room noticeboard and School Office noticeboard. - 12.2 A list of First Aiders is attached as Annex 1.
+A list of the First Aid at Work qualified first aiders can be found in the First Aid Room, Main Office, Staff Room, EYFS Corridor and KS2 Corridor.